Ellesmere Port: Sports

-Speedway racing operated at the stadium in Thornton Road in the mid to late 1970s and in the 1980s; since March 2013, the stadium has been back in use for greyhound racing.
+Speedway racing operated at Ellesmere Port Stadium in Thornton Road in the mid to late 1970s and in the 1980s; from March 2013 to spring 2014, the stadium was back in use for greyhound racing.
 Ellesmere Port Gunners raced in the lower tier Leagues.
 The Gunners' best season was their last, 1985, when they won the National League championship.
 The campaign was marred by a career-ending injury sustained by inspirational captain Joe Owen.
 Owen was hurt in a track crash at Birmingham.
 Ellesmere Port Town F.C. was once of town's main football team before the founding of Vauxhall Motors F.C. in 1963.
 Ellesmere Port Town F.C. was founded in 1948 and folded in 1973.
 The club's main achievements were playing in the Northern Premier League (The 7th tier in the English Football Pyramid) and reaching the F.A.
 Cup First Round in the 1971–1972 season, losing 3–0 to Boston United.
 Vauxhall Motors F.C. are the local football team.

 In 2009 Eddie Izzard and his run around the UK for Sport Relief saw him pass through Little Sutton village centre and Hooton.
 The footage is only minutes long however.

 In 2012 Ellesmere Port played host to the Paralympic Flame as part of the Paralympic Torch Relay celebrations.
 West Cheshire Colleges campus in Ellesmere Port was one of the drop off points for the flame as well as the EPIC leisure centre and the David Lloyd Leisure Centre.
 Events included sporting demonstrations and the parade of the Paralympic flame.

 Construction began in January 2014 for the new multimillion-pound Sports Village in Stanney Grange which initially was to incorporate an Olympic sized swimming venue (now smaller), tennis courts, football pitches and other sport halls, and will be the new home of Cheshire Phoenix, the local professional British Basketball League team from the start of the 2015/16 BBL Championship season.
 The village is situated on site of the old Stanney High School by Cheshire Oaks, the Coliseum and M&S.